 Who should take this course:

-- Those that are already familiar with basic watercolor techniques
+- Watercolor artists that are already familiar with basic watercolor techniques

-- Those who wish to paint people in an impressionistic manner
+- Artists who wish to paint people in an impressionistic manner

 - Artists who wish to improve their observation and watercolor painting skills

 - Watercolor painters who wish to ‘loosen up’ their watercolor painting style

 ART SUPPLIES YOU’LL NEED:

 - Drawing pad 11 x 14” approx. (medium tooth)